wpsight/wpcasa/wpcasa/README.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.3.1 =
-Fixes a bug with default values from settings (e.g. currency) and add some minor improvements.
+Hotfix to avoid fatal error with wpsight_taxonomies() in v1.0.3 and some themes.